Recycle your household paper and cardboard

 What happens if we don't address the issue?

-If we continue to send heavily contaminated loads to our reprocessor, they may reject these before starting the sorting process.
-If a load is rejected, all the material must be disposed of at the expense of the Council.
-In addition, as stipulated in the contract between the Council and SUEZ (the reprocessor), loss of income to SUEZ due to a rejected load must also be compensated.
+If we continue to send heavily contaminated loads to our reprocessor (Smurfitt Kappa), they may reject these before starting the sorting process.
+If a load is rejected, all the material must be disposed of at our expense.
+In addition, as stipulated in the contract between the Council and Smurfitt Kappa, loss of income to the reprocessor due to a rejected load must also be compensated.

-The penalties from July to December were estimated at around £50,000 - money which has not been budgeted for, so will be in addition to the £5.5million the Council already pays to dispose of and treat waste and recycling each year.
+The penalties from July to December 2023 were estimated at around £50,000 - money which has not been budgeted for.

-It is also important that we acknowledge the environmental consequence of disposing of recyclates.
+It is also important that we acknowledge the environmental consequence of disposing of recyclable materials.
 By landfilling or incinerating good recycling, you take away the chance for that material to be made into something new.
-Recycling uses significantly less energy than extracting raw materials to make items from scratch and does not deplete the Earths precious limited resources.
+Recycling uses significantly less energy than extracting raw materials to make items from scratch and does not deplete the Earth's precious limited resources.

 Why will this cost the Council more money?

-As a Council, we do not own any sorting infrastructure, therefore we contract this work out.
-Our existing contractor for the processing/sorting of our blue bin recyclate is SUEZ.
-Within the contract with SUEZ, we are allowed a degree of contamination (we know no one is perfect), however when we exceed this threshold the material is too contaminated to be sorted so must be disposed of.
+As a Council, we do not own any sorting infrastructure, so we contract this work out.
+Our existing contractor for the processing/sorting of our blue bin recyclates is Smurfitt Kappa.
+Within the contract with Smurfitt Kappa, we are allowed a degree of contamination (we know no one is perfect), however when we exceed this threshold the material is too contaminated to be sorted so must be disposed of.

 The cost of disposal must be covered by the Council.
-In addition, it is also stipulated that we must compensate SUEZ for the loss of income by not having items to sort and sell.
+In addition, it is also stipulated that we must compensate Smurfitt Kappa and Cireco for the loss of income by not having items to sort and sell.